 At Matter, we believe successful families truly thrive when they develop their human capital along with their financial capital.
-We are committed to helping them do both by continuing to expand and evolve our innovative, industry-leading family culture and legacy services.
+We are committed to helping them do both by continuing to expand and evolve our innovative, industry-leading family culture and learning services.

 On October 1st, Matter added a chief learning officer (CLO) to our leadership team and began a search for a family learning consultant.
-These new team members will lead our culture and legacy work and develop new services, programs, and content to engage and inspire our learning families.
+These new team members will lead our culture and learning work and develop new services, programs, and content to engage and inspire our learning families.

 We sat down with Matter’s new CLO, Courtney Pullen, to talk about his new role, what Matter’s investment in C&L means for Matter families – and how it could benefit our industry as a whole.